 - Who gets the house in a divorce?

 Contact our experienced Delaware County divorce lawyers for help

-For more than 35 years, Varga Law Offices in Media, Pennsylvania has assisted Delaware County clients seeking to end their marriages.
+For more than 35 years, the Media divorce attorneys at Varga Law Offices have assisted Delaware County clients seeking to end their marriages.
 To schedule a consultation, call our firm at 610.892.9909 or contact us online.

 Reasons for divorce can be as different as the individuals involved.
 Some of the top reasons for divorce include infidelity, money issues, domestic violence, substance abuse and incompatibility.

 After divorce papers are filed in Delaware County court, the filing party must serve the papers on their spouse within 30 days.
 This can be done via regular mail utilizing an Acceptance of Service form, through Certified Mail or with the assistance of a process server.
 The method of service will depend entirely on your unique case and situation.
 Once good service is achieved, the case will proceed from there.